leanprover/logic_and_proof_lean3/the_real_numbers.rst

 It is worth knowing that once we have the natural numbers, it is possible to *construct* the integers and rational numbers, using set-theoretic constructions you have already seen.
 For example, we can take an integer to be a pair :math:`(i, n)` of natural numbers where :math:`i` is either 0 or 1, with the intention that :math:`(0, n)` represents the positive integer :math:`n`, and :math:`(1, n)` represents the negative integer :math:`-(n+1)`.
 (We use :math:`-(n+1)` instead of :math:`-n` to avoid having two representations of :math:`0`.)
 With this definition, the integers are simply :math:`\{0, 1\} \times \mathbb{N}`.
 We can then go on to define the operations of addition and multiplication, the additive inverse, and the order relation, and prove they have the desired properties.

-This construction has the side effect that the natural numbers themselves are not integers; for example, we have to distinguish between the natural number :math:`2`, and the integer :math:`2`.
-In Lean, for example, this is the case.
+This construction has the side effect that the natural numbers themselves are not integers; for example, we have to distinguish between the natural number :math:`2` and the integer :math:`2`.
+This is the case in Lean.
 In ordinary mathematics, it is common to think of the natural numbers as a subset of the integers.
 Once we construct the integers, however, we can throw away the old version of the natural numbers, and afterwards identify the natural numbers as nonnegative integers.

 We can do the same for the rationals, defining them to be the set of pairs :math:`(a, b)` in :math:`\mathbb{Z} \times \mathbb{N}`, where either :math:`a = 0` and :math:`b = 1`, or :math:`b > 0` and :math:`a` and :math:`b` have no common divisor (other than :math:`1` and :math:`-1`).
 The idea is that :math:`(a, b)` represents :math:`a / b`.
 With this definition, the rationals are really a subset of :math:`\mathbb{Z} \times \mathbb{N}`, and we can then define all the operations accordingly.